mrazjava/booklink-backend/README.md

 Backend business logic of a booklink service.
 Exposes operations via REST.
 Used by frontends.

 ## It's Alive
 Booklink is deployed in AWS, and branded as booklinktrove.com.
-Because we are self funded for the time being, we spin off production environment only periodically to test releases.
+Because we are self funded for the time being, we spin production environment only periodically to test releases.
 Keeping production environment down until we are ready with the go-live helps us save on our AWS bill.
 However, our pre-release environment is available 24/7 although it is an environment hosted in European zone with fairly small resources.
 - [production](https://be.booklinktrove.com/actuator/info)